JOYS: JWST MIRI/MRS spectra of the inner 500 au region of the L1527 IRS bipolar outflow: Discussion

-A key morphological characteristic of L1527 when compared to other Class 0/I protostars is the poor collimation of the outflow and jet emission.
-It is still unclear whether collimation of jet is a factor of age or environment.
+A key morphological characteristic of L1527, compared to other class 0/I protostars, is the poor collimation of its outflow and jet emission.
+It is still unclear whether jet collimation is a factor of age or environment.
 However, the common consensus is that as protostars evolve over time, the degree of collimation tends to decrease.
-This trend is also accompanied by a change in jet properties, such as transitioning from predominantly molecular emission to primarily ionized emission \citep{frank14, bally16,mottram17}.
-In the case of L1527, we do not see any evidence of a molecular jet in the MIRI/MRS H$_{2}$ integrated intensity maps (see Fig.~\ref{fig3}).
-Instead, most of the molecular emission is tracing the poorly collimated disk wind.
+This trend is also accompanied by changes in jet properties, such as the transition from predominantly molecular to primarily ionized emission \citep{frank14, bally16,mottram17}.
+In the case of L1527, we do not see any evidence of a molecular jet in the MIRI/MRS H$_{2}$-integrated intensity maps (see Fig.~\ref{fig3}).
+Instead, most of the molecular emission traces the poorly collimated disk wind.
 We measured the outflow opening angle using the MIRI broadband images by tracing the cavity walls from about 2000\,au down to less than than 50\,au near the protostar.
-The estimated opening angle is about $84^{\circ}\pm3$ considering no correction for inclination as the outflow is almost in the plane-of-sky.
-This is consistent with previous estimate of $85^{\circ}$ by \citet{tobin08} using Spitzer IRAC images. \citet{dunham24} studied opening angles of 46 outflows in Perseus cloud and found that outflows widen during the Class 0 phase as they clear dense envelope material, but reach a $90^{\circ}$ limit by Class I when most of the envelope has been dispersed and further expansion is no longer supported.
+The estimated opening angle is about $84^{\circ}\pm3$, with no inclination correction as the outflow lies nearly in the plane of sky.
+This is consistent with the previous estimate of $85^{\circ}$ by \citet{tobin08} using Spitzer IRAC images. \citet{dunham24} studied the opening angles of 46 outflows in the Perseus cloud and found that outflows widen during the class 0 phase as they clear dense envelope material, but reach a $90^{\circ}$ limit by class I when most of the envelope has been dispersed and further expansion is no longer supported.